brys0/Spotify-Web/README.md

 > Woah what port is this hosted on?

-The server for now will always be hosted on port `8080` on the machine if your also connecting to it on the same machine just put in your browser (or code) `localhost:8080`
+The server will be hosted on port `8080` (You can change this! ⬇️ look below ⬇️) on the machine if your also connecting to it on the same machine just put in your browser (or code) `localhost:8080`

 ```kotlin
 ┌────────────────────────────────────────────Endpoints────────────────────────────────────────────┐